Welcome to Third Grade!

 Reading nightly for at least 30 minutes is essential for growth in third grade.
 If your child is behind even more time is necessary.
-This year there will be no formal homework sent home each night.
-Homework will consist only of any unfinished work from the day.
+Homework will consist of any unfinished work from the day and a small paper for practice.
 Take this time to spend with family, read together, study when you have the chance as often as possible.
-Go over the work that was sent home in the Monday packet that needs corrections and discuss it.
 Students will still pick an AR book to read and earn points each week for rewards.
 Math facts need to be practiced as much as possible!

 Our classroom has four simple rules.

 3. Be Safe

 Suggested Student Supplies